Download thousands of free ready-made office templates for MS Word & MS Excel

 Include your skills next, it must include soft skills such as communication, and conflict management skills, while the hard skills must be related to whatever technical field of education you are from.
 If there are additional qualities or talents you possess that could get you an edge, don’t forget to mention those!
 If you have multilingual expertise, this in most cases is a winner.
 Also, stating your eagerness to learn newer skills will also leave a good impression on the reader.

 Listing down your educational bio-data is, obviously, the most important part.
 By starting with the latest degree, provide all the grades, certifications, extra courses, or summer classes you took.
-Not to mention, if you were a top achiever at school, you might never want to miss writing that down on your fresher resume, explaining how good have you been academically.
+Not to mention, if you were a top achiever at school, you might never want to miss writing that down on your fresher resume, explaining how good you have been academically.